-Chart Description The CPU utilization for each processor on the Unix host.
+Chart Description Total CPU Usage The total CPU utilization for all processors on the Unix host.
+CPU Usage by Processor The CPU utilization for each processor on the Unix host.
 Each processor is represented by a single line on the chart, and by an item in the legend at the top right of the chart.
-CPU Usage by Processor Run Queues The number of threads (program execution units) that are waiting to run on the Unix host.
+Run Queues The number of threads (program execution units) that are waiting to run on the Unix host.
 Context Switching The rate at which the Unix host has been processing context switches.
 A context switch occurs when a processor switches from one thread to another.
 Context switches occur when a running thread voluntarily relinquishes the processor, is pre-empted by a higher priority ready thread, or switches between user-mode and privileged (kernel) mode to invoke a system service.